ShazStar/blog/_posts/2025-09-10-UPS_NUT_Setup.md

 <img src="{{ site.baseurl }}/images/20250910_UPS/lsusb.png" width="800"/>
 You can see on Bus 003 Device 002 is where my UPS connected to, take note of that.

-Important Notes: Because I already have root privileges on Proxmox, so there's no need to use sudo, but depending on which system you are using, you might need to use sudo
+Important Notes: Because I already have root privileges on Proxmox, so there's no need to use sudo, but depending on which system you are using, you might need to use sudo.

 Update repo with `apt update` then install nut, nut-client and nut-server with this command: `apt install nut nut-client nut-server`